executablebooks/markdown-it-py/docs/architecture.md

 ## Summary

-This was mentioned in [Data flow](md/data-flow), but let's repeat sequence again:
+This was mentioned in [Data flow](md/data-flow), but let's repeat the sequence again:

-1. Blocks are parsed, and top level of token stream filled with block tokens.
+1. Blocks are parsed, and the top level of the token stream filled with block tokens.
 2. Content on inline containers is parsed, filling `.children` properties.
 3. Rendering happens.